 ACTUARIAL OPINION

 1. There is to be included on or attached to Page 1 of the annual statement, the statement of the appointed actuary setting forth his or her opinion relating to claim reserves and any other actuarial items.
 The appointed actuary must be a qualified health actuary appointed by the board of directors, or its equivalent, or by a committee of the board, by December 31 of the calendar year for which the opinion is rendered.
 Within five business days of the appointment, the company shall notify the domiciliary commissioner of the name, title (and, in the case of a consulting actuary, the name of the firm) and manner of appointment or retention of each person appointed or retained by the company as an appointed actuary and shall state in the notice that the person meets the requirements of a qualified health actuary.
 Once these notices are furnished, no further notice is required with respect to this person unless the actuary ceases to be appointed or retained or ceases to meet the requirements of a qualified health actuary.
-“Qualified health actuary,” as used herein means a member in good standing of the American Academy of Actuaries, or a person recognized by the American Academy of Actuaries as qualified for such actuarial valuation.
+“Qualified health actuary,” as used herein means a member in good standing of the American Academy of Actuaries, or a person recognized by the American Academy of Actuaries as qualified for such actuarial valuation, and an actuary who meets the requirements in the Knowledge Statements for Appointed Actuary for Health Blank.
+The Knowledge Statements for Appointed Actuary for the Health Blank can be found at https://content.naic.org/sites/default/files/inline-files/Health%20Knowledge%20Statements%20adopted%20by%20HATF%204.20.26.pdf.